Don't manage your team. Lead your team!

 When you lead a remote team, with people working from home or in another office and even in another country, a leader’s traditional mindset, skillset and toolset needs to be complemented by an extra level of leadership skills.
 Sabine points out the five additional skills needed to do this:

 1. Listen, not that much to what people say, but how they say it

 “To listen to people, you don’t have to sit next to them.
 You don’t even need a camera.
 What’s more, turn off that camera and you’ll get a deeper connection,” surprises Weishaupt, who often unpacks with counter-intuitive tips.
 That’s how she makes you think all the time and stirs up the conversation.

 Her following explanation also surprises: “Listen to people, focus less on what they say than on how they say it.
-Then ask the right questions, which address them personally, and you will understand what really moves them and what is important to them.
+Then ask the right questions and you will understand what really moves them and what is important to them.
 You can really hear it when people are honest or not.
 People can easily fool you, but if you only hear them, it’s much harder to lie.
 You hear it when someone is lying.”